DESI EROS: An arts-based phenomenological research project

 DESI EROS is an arts-based phenomenological research project facilitated by Dr. Nisha Gupta, who explored the research question: “What is the lived experience of reclaiming erotic power among Desi women, in light of our cultural contexts and ancestral histories?”
 Phenomenology is a research method that produces knowledge about human experience by exploring how people live through certain phenomena, experientially and directly.
 Phenomenology collects people’s detailed descriptions of their personal lived experiences, in order to discover deep insights about the phenomenon under inquiry.

 RESEARCH PROCESS: Nisha collected 6 diasporic Desi women’s descriptions of reclaiming erotic power–Shafina Ahmed, Roo Zine, Seema Reza, Mary Ann Mohanraj, and Samra Habib, and her own story.
 All participants are writers and artists whose work is devoted to exploring issues of sexual and gender empowerment among South Asian women.
 The writers’ identities are diverse in religiosity, ethnicity, nationality, and sexuality, with ancestry from India, Pakistan, Bangladesh, and Sri Lanka.
-Nisha engaged in a phenomenological data interpretation process of each woman’s narrative to unearth core thematic meanings of reclaiming erotic power, as guided by Van Manen’s (1990) approach to phenomenological research.
+Nisha engaged in a hermeneutic phenomenological data interpretation of each writer’s narrative to unearth core thematic meanings of reclaiming erotic power, as guided by Van Manen’s (1990) approach to phenomenological research.
 Then, she expressed these thematic meanings in the form of surrealist folk art paintings in the style of Frida Kahlo, with South Asian cultural symbols embedded in each painting.
-Gupta experienced a literal decolonization of her South Asian American psyche while creating this artwork: the symbolic images in each painting emerged by a transpersonal process of being intuitively led by Divine Imagination, which awakened deeper understandings of indigenous, pre-colonial South Asian cultures that she did not know before.
+Nisha experienced a psychic decolonization of her South Asian American consciousness while creating this artwork: the symbolic images emerged by a transpersonal process of being intuitively led by Divine Imagination, which awakened deeper understandings of indigenous, pre-colonial South Asian cultures that she did not know before.
 This transpersonal research process can be considered a mystical route to knowledge production when framed through Hinduism’s epistemological notions of Atman and Brahman.
-After finishing each painting, Gupta conducted research about the cultural symbols of each painting, and wrote essays that explicate these cultural symbols and the meaning of “erotic power” in our indigenous Desi cultures.
-The final artwork, poetry, and essays aim to liberate and decolonize the meanings of reclaiming erotic power for Desi women–both personally, as described by each writer’s subjective experience, and collectively, as expressed by our indigenous cultural symbols as Desi people.
+After finishing each painting, Nisha conducted research about the cultural symbols of each image and wrote essays that explicate these cultural symbols and the meaning of “erotic power” in indigenous South Asian cultures.